Professor; Associate Dean of Faculty Development and International Initiatives

 Areas of Interest

 I was born and grew up in Christchurch, New Zealand, graduating from Lincoln University in New Zealand with a bachelor's degree in parks and recreation management.
 Prior to my graduate study I worked in a variety of positions related to recreation management and human resource development (HRD) in both New Zealand and the United States.
-This included working as a wilderness ranger for the U.S. Forest Service on the Mt.
-Hood National Forest.
-I received a master of science and my Ph.D. in human resource education from the University of Illinois at Urbana-Champaign.
-I commenced my academic career at the University of Minnesota in 1999 and in 2006 was appointed as chair of the Department of Work and Human Resource Education.
-I am currently professor in the Work and Human Resource Development program area within the Department of Organizational Leadership, Policy, and Development.
-I also serve as the Associate Dean for Graduate, Professional, and International Programs in the College of Education and Human Development.
+After completing my graduate education at the University of Illinois at Urbana-Champaign I commenced my academic career at the University of Minnesota in 1999.
+In 2006 I was appointed as chair of the Department of Work and Human Resource Education.
+I am currently professor in the Human Resource Development program area within the Department of Organizational Leadership, Policy, and Development.
+I currently serve as the Associate Dean for Faculty Development and International Initiatives in the College of Education and Human Development having previously served a three-year term as Associate Dean for Graduate, Professional, and International Programs.
+During my academic leadership career, I have actively sought professional development opportunities to enhance my skills as a thoughtful, visionary, and strategic leader.
+I participated as a fellow in the Academic Leadership Program run by The Big Ten Academic Alliance (formally the Committee on Institutional Cooperation) and the Minnesota Partnership for Executive Leader Development - a year-long cooperative leadership development initiative with the University of Minnesota and the Minnesota State Colleges and University system to prepare future senior level academic administrators.
+During 2015 I completed the Institute for Management and Leadership in Education program at the Harvard University Graduate School of Education

-My research program is focused on the process and organizational outcomes of human resource development.
+My research program is focused on the process and organizational outcomes of HRD.
 Within this focus, I am pursuing four areas of research.
-My first research area examines attitude and performance changes that individuals and organizations experience as a result of human resource development and organization development.
-The major thrust of this research is the relationship between human resource development, organizational commitment, and employee engagement.
-The second major focus of my current research relates to international human resource development.
-The third research stream is related to the role of industry-sponsored credentials, especially in career and technical education and vocational education and training.
-My final research area examines human resource development in the leisure and tourism industry.
+My first research area examines attitude and performance changes that individuals and organizations experience as a result of HRD with the major thrust of this scholarship on the relationship between HRD, organizational commitment, and employee engagement.
+The second major focus of my current research relates to international HRD.
+The third research stream is related to the workforce planning and vocational education and training (VET).
+My final research area examines HRD in the leisure and tourism industry.

 I have been involved in research and teaching activities throughout the United States and around the world.
-I have conducted research, taught classes and workshops, as well as consulted on projects in countries including New Zealand, Pacific Islands, Australia, India, Thailand, Jamaica, Georgia, Canada, Russia, Germany, Portugal, Turkey, and the United Kingdom.
-I am a member of the editorial board of Human Resource Development Quarterly having previously served on the Board of Directors of the Academy of Human Resource Development and as the editor-in-chief of Advances in Developing Human Resources.
+I have conducted research, taught classes and workshops, as well as consulted on projects in countries including New Zealand, Pacific Islands, Australia, India, Thailand, Laos, Cambodia, China, Jamaica, Georgia, Canada, Russia, Saudi Arabia, Germany, Portugal, Turkey, and the United Kingdom.

 Rurkkhun, S., & Bartlett, K. R. (2012).
 The relationship between employee engagement and organizational citizenship behavior in Thailand.
 Human Resource Development International, 15(2), 157-174.